davidovich/summon/README.md

 ### Makefile Library

-In makefiles it can be useful to centralize certain libraries, notice how summon returns the path ot where the resource was instantiated:
+In a makefile it can be useful to centralize certain libraries, notice how summon returns the path ot where the resource was instantiated:

 ```bash